 - Plug all kitchen appliances, including microwaves, toasters and coffee makers, directly into a wall outlet.
-Never use an extension cord as it can overheat or overload the circuit and cause a fire.
+Never use an extension cord as it can overheat and cause a fire.

-- Repair or replace any power cords that become frayed or otherwise damaged.
+- Replace any power cords that become frayed or otherwise damaged.
 Never use a cord that shows cracks or other damage.

 - When moving kitchen appliances, be aware of power cords.
 Rolling over or pinching power cords can damage them.